What Does an Event Coordinator Do?

 As an event coordinator, you'll work with clients to find out what they expect of their occasion.
 After that, it's your job to coordinate the necessary people and materials to make sure your client's vision becomes a reality.
 To do so, you'll need a combination of business savvy and time management skills.
 You may also need to travel frequently to scout event locations, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
 Because event coordinators must attend an event to see that all the details are in place, you may also have to put up with irregular work schedules and long days, as the job demands.
 Specialty areas within this field include meeting planners, corporate event planners, convention planners, and wedding planners.

 Important Facts About Event Coordinators/Planners

 Source: Payscale.com, U.S. Bureau of Labor and Statistics

 Also known as corporate event or convention planners, meeting planners scout, select, and negotiate contracts for appropriate event locations, such as conference rooms and convention halls.
 You may also need to register business clientele once they arrive or distribute surveys after the event to gauge its success, according to the BLS.
 Some events require planners or coordinators to create a marketing strategy that will attract potential attendees.
 Other tasks could include obtaining communications equipment, such as speakers or public announcement systems, and securing gift bags, VIP areas, or green rooms.

-According to Payscale.com and the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by meeting, convention, and event planners, including event coordinators, was $38,143 in May 2015.
-The employment of such planners is expected to grow by 33% between 2012 and 2022, per the BLS.
+According to Payscale.com the median annual salary earned by meeting, convention, and event planners, including event coordinators, was $38,143 in May 2015.
+The employment of such planners is expected to grow by 10% between 2014 and 2024, per the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: